filecoin-project/filecoin-docs/content/en/about/contribute/grammar-and-formatting/index.md

 As a proper noun, the name "Filecoin" (capitalized) should be used only to refer to the overarching project, to the protocol, or to the project's canonical network:

 > Filecoin [the project] has attracted contributors from around the globe!
 > Filecoin [the protocol] rewards contributions of data storage instead of computation!
 > Filecoin [the network] is currently storing 50 PiB of data!

 The name can also be used as an adjective:

 > The Filecoin ecosystem is thriving!
 > I love contributing to Filecoin documentation!

-When referring to the token used as Filecoin's currency, the name `FIL`, is preferred; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).
-These symbols can be used as suffixes or prefixes, as seen fit:
+When referring to the token used as Filecoin's currency, the name `FIL`, is preferred.
+It is alternatively denoted by the Unicode symbol for an integral with a double stroke ⨎:

 - Unit prefix: **100 FIL**.
-- Unit suffix: **FIL 100**.
 - Symbol prefix: **⨎100**.
-- Symbol suffix: **100 ⨎**.

 The smallest and most common denomination of FIL is the `attoFIL` (10^-18 FIL).

-> The collateral for this storage deal is five FIL.
+> The collateral for this storage deal is 5 FIL.
 > I generated ⨎100 as a storage provider last month!

-> My wallet has thirty filecoin.

 Examples of discouraged usage:

 > Filecoin rewards storage providers with Filecoin.
 > There are many ways to participate in the filecoin community.
 > My wallet has thirty filecoins.

 Consistency in the usage of these terms helps keep these various concepts distinct.